-3.142 The South Downs National Park, covering the chalk landscapes of the South Downs stretching from Hampshire in the west to Beachy Head in East Sussex, came into being in 201093.
+3.162 The South Downs National Park, covering the chalk landscapes of the South Downs stretching from Hampshire in the west to Beachy Head in East Sussex, came into being in 2010110.
 The National Park is administered by the South Downs National Park Authority (SDNPA), which has full planning responsibilities and a statutory duty to prepare development plans for the National Park.
-When making decisions in relation to the National Park area consideration must be given to the purposes of the National Park, which are to conserve and enhance the natural beauty, wildlife and cultural heritage of the park and provide opportunities for the understanding and enjoyment of its special qualities by the public.
+When making decisions in relation to the National Park area consideration must be given to the purposes of the National Park, which are to conserve and enhance the natural beauty, wildlife and cultural heritage of the park and; provide opportunities for the understanding and enjoyment of its special qualities by the public.
+The National Park Authority also, when carrying out these purposes, has the duty to: seek to foster the economic and social well being of local communities within the National Park.

-3.143 The Sussex Downs Area of Outstanding Natural Beauty (AONB) that fell within the city was revoked upon the creation of the National Park.
-For the administrative area of Brighton & Hove the South Downs National Park boundary includes most of the land that was previously designated as part of the Sussex Downs AONB.
-It also includes a major tract of land west of Woodingdean and Ovingdean, south of the race course and the cliffs and coast south of Beacon Hill which did not previously enjoy AONB status.
+3.163 For the administrative area of Brighton & Hove the South Downs National Park boundary includes most of the land that was previously designated as part of the Sussex Downs AONB and also a major tract of land west of Woodingdean and Ovingdean, south of the race course and the cliffs and coast south of Beacon Hill.
 Much of the National Park boundary abuts the city's convoluted built up area boundary.
-The National
+Within the City Plan area the

-93 The Secretary of State for the Environment, Food and Rural Affairs confirmed the creation of the South Downs National Park on the 12 November 2009.
+110 The Secretary of State for the Environment, Food and Rural Affairs confirmed the creation of the South Downs National Park on the 12 November 2009.
 The South Downs National Park came into being on 31 March 2010.
 The South Downs National Park Authority was created on the 1 April 2010 and became fully operational on the 1 April 2011.

-Park designation is a material consideration in the making of any planning decision that may significantly affect the Park.
+National Park designation is a material consideration in the making of any planning decision that may significantly affect the Park.